 Producers will be represented in the process via peak industry councils and state farmer organisations.
 Producers will also be able to provide direct feedback on a draft of the Framework via an online survey.

-Development will follow a similar process used by the beef industry to develop the Australian Beef Sustainability Framework.
+The framework design will follow a similar process used by the beef industry to develop the Australian Beef Sustainability Framework.

 At an individual business level, the Framework does not require any direct input as businesses already provide a wide range of information to government and other agencies.

 The Framework will be used by industry to guide and track aggregate performance on-farm and at feedlots to ensure that Australia continues to be recognised as a global leader in sustainable sheep production.